XanderHuggins/crib-conquistadores/docs/index.md

 </p>

 Notionally interested conquistadores: Marc-Antoine, Jericho.
-* see rule B and provide a friend who you do or do not trust to find a _flattering_ photo of you that exists on the web
+* see rule B and provide a friend who you do or do not trust to find a _flattering_ photo of your likeness on the internet or by other sketchy means
 <br/><br/>

 **CRIB rules**: